TerraMod/TerraMod/README.md

   * a management and settings page integrated into the menus
   * a main dashboard integrated into the menus
-  * an optional tiles for the main landing page
+  * a tile on the main landing page
-  * the ability to route any url to a method
+  * the ability to route any url to any method
   * sensor callbacks defined by regular expressions
   * scheduled tasks via cron